Aircraft Maintenance Technology

 The following table lists how many airframe mechanics and aircraft maintenance technology/technician graduations there were in 2019-2020 for each degree level.

 What Aircraft Maintenance Technology Majors Need to Know

-O*NET surveyed people in occupations related to airframe mechanics and aircraft maintenance technology/technician and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, airframe mechanics and aircraft maintenance technology/technician majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Airframe Mechanics and Aircraft Maintenance Technology/Technician Majors

 Airframe Mechanics and Aircraft Maintenance Technology/Technician majors often go into careers in which the following knowledge areas are important:

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.

 - Design - Knowledge of design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models.